 Considering the mitigated risks NDIS, many individual investors, including those with an ethical focus, will be attracted to the scheme simply because of the significant social outcomes it can achieve.

-Who can invest in Special Disability Accommodation properties under the NDIS?
+Who can invest in SDA properties under the NDIS?

 Anyone who has cash or can get a loan is eligible to secure a SDA Investment Property.